swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 ## Create a Local Repository: `git init`

-To keep track of numerous versions of your work without saving numerous copies, you can make a local repository for it on your computer.

-You local repository will be a directory on your computer: you'll have git track the files and subdirectories in that directory.
+A git repository is a directory on your computer.
+You will use git to track the files and subdirectories in that directory.
+To begin to use git to track a directory, you must first initialize the repository with `git init`.

-To create your own local (on your own machine) repository, you must initialize the repository with the infrastructure git needs in order to keep a record of things within the repository.
-The command to do this is `git init`.

-Starting from scratch, you'll first create a directory for your repository, change to that directory, and type `git init`.
+Starting from scratch, you first create a directory for your repository, change to that directory, and type `git init`.

-### Exercise : Create a Local Repository
+### <a class=exercise>Exercise : Create a Local Repository</a>

 Initialize your repository: change to your home directory, create a new directory, change to that directory, and type `git init`.